Salesforce researchers claim new method mitigates AI models’ gender bias

-Researchers at Salesforce and the University of Virginia recently proposed a new way to mitigate gender bias in word embeddings, the word representations used to train AI models to summarize, translate languages, and perform other prediction tasks.
-The team claims that correcting for certain regularities, like word frequency in large data sets, allows their method to “purify” the embeddings prior to inference, removing potentially gendered words.
+Researchers at Salesforce and the University of Virginia have proposed a new way to mitigate gender bias in word embeddings, the word representations used to train AI models to summarize, translate languages, and perform other prediction tasks.
+The team says correcting for certain regularities — like word frequency in large data sets — allows their method to “purify” the embeddings prior to inference, removing potentially gendered words.

 Word embeddings capture semantic and syntactic meanings of words and relationships with other words, which is why they’re commonly employed in natural language processing.
-But they’ve been criticized for inheriting gender bias, such that the embedding of gender-neutral words becomes closer to that of a certain gender.
-For example, while “brilliant” and “genius” are gender-neutral by definition, their embeddings are associated with “he” while “homemaker” and “sewing” are more associated with “she.”
+But they’ve been criticized for inheriting gender bias, which ties the embedding of gender-neutral words to a certain gender.
+For example, while “brilliant” and “genius” are gender-neutral by definition, their embeddings are associated with “he,” while “homemaker” and “sewing” are more closely associated with “she.”

 Previous work has aimed to reduce gender bias by subtracting the component associated with gender from embeddings through a post-processing step.
 But while this alleviates gender bias in some settings, its effectiveness is limited because the gender bias can still be recovered post-debiasing.